 The deployment path

 Most MSPs running Atera don't change anything about Atera on day one.
-The pattern: keep Atera exactly as-is, deploy Command Center as the workspace your team uses for daily operations, and let Atera recede to "the ticketing system underneath."
+The pattern: keep Atera exactly as-is, deploy Morton Command Center as the workspace your team uses for daily operations, and let Atera recede to "the ticketing system underneath."
 Whether you ever swap Atera for something else (some shops do as part of the move, some don't) is your call, made later, not forced as a precondition for getting unified UX now.

 Related solutions